paulmaneuvrierhervieu/paulmaneuvrierhervieu.github.io/_pages/teaching.md

 # Current teaching

 ### Histoire politique, économique et sociale
-Undergraduate course, University of Paris 8, department of Economics
+Undergraduate course (lecture), University of Paris 8, department of Economics
 - The course is an introduction to economic history.

-### Macroeconomics 1
+### Macroéconomie 1
-Undergraduate course, University of Paris 8, department of Economics
+Undergraduate course (lecture), University of Paris 8, department of Economics

 ### Sociologie Historique du Capitalisme
-Undergraduate course, University of Paris 8, department of Economics
+Undergraduate course (lecture and tutorials), University of Paris 8, department of Economics

 ### Grands textes de l'économie
-Undergraduate course, University of Paris 8, department of Economics
+Undergraduate course (lecture), University of Paris 8, department of Economics
 - The course is an introduction to history of economic thought.

 # Previous teaching